TDGNate/Note-Taker/README.md

 ## Install

-When you have this project, run `npm install` to install the dependiences in the packagejson file.
+When you have this project, run `npm install` to install the dependences in the packagejson file.

 ## Contributing